ashrivas99/traffic-prediction-dublin/README.md

 $python trafficplots.py

-$This is the main file containing all the models we used
+#This is the main file containing all the models we used
 $python timeSeriesFeatures.py
 ```